-Bang & Olufsen expanded its 3DTV selection to five models at CES, where it is also launched its first flat on-wall speakers and a CD-ripping device for its hard-drive-based BeoSound 5 music system.
+Las Vegas - Bang & Olufsen is expanding its 3D TV selection to five models here at CES, where it is also launching its first flat on-wall speakers and a CD-ripping device for its hard-drive-based BeoSound 5 music system.

-Other introductions included an Internet radio app that can be used with an iPod Touch, iPhone or iPad docked in the company’s $999 BeoSound 8 docking speaker.
+Other introductions include an Internet radio app that can be used with an iPod Touch, iPhone or iPad docked in the company's $999 BeoSound 8 docking speaker.

-In TV, the company launched the $19,749 65-inch BeoVision 12-65, an active-shutter 3D plasma TV that joins another 3D plasma model and the BeoVision 7-55 LED LCD TV, a spokesperson said.
-The new model is only 2.52 inches thick, and the TV appears to be even thinner because of its cosmetic design, the company said.
+In TV, the company is launching the $19,749 65-inch BeoVision 12-65, an active-shutter 3D plasma TV that joins another 3D plasma model and the BeoVision 7-55 LED LCD TV, a spokesperson said.
+The new model is only 6.4cm thick (2.52 inches), and the TV appears to be even thinner because of its cosmetic design, the company said.

 The TV's frame is only a few millimeters wide to give "the impression of one uninterrupted glass surface with no visible joints," the company added.